Otaku-Projects/AngularJS-CRUD-PHP/README.md

 It is very limiting of my needs(maybe also yours).
 One day when a project need to provide CRUD on more than one table on one single page.
 But implement of such sample was copy and edit many lines of HTML.
 It was so tired and easy to make mistakes.
 I just want a simple and a lite angularJS controller to help us to develop on the small project.

 ## Dependency
-third-party framework, library
+### Framework, library on web client
 - angularJS 1.5.0 or above
 - jQuery 2.2.1 or above

+if you want the import/export features
 - ng-file-upload-12.2.12 or above
 - Blob.js
 - FileSaver.js 1.3.2

+ui framework, the default ui components that i used, you may switch to others
 - bootstrap 3.3.0 or above (optional)
 - font awesome 4.5.0 or above (optional)

-## Software Requirement
+### Framework, library on server side
 - PHP 5.4 or above
+- PHPExcel 1.8.1 (excel engine)
+- mpdf 6.1.3 (pdf engine)
-- [Requirement](https://officetopdf.codeplex.com/) of OfficeToPdf.exe (if you this to convert excel to pdf)
+- [Requirement](https://officetopdf.codeplex.com/) of OfficeToPdf.exe (pdf engine)
+PHPExcel has implemented the integration with dompdf/mpdf/tcpdf, but the excel converted excel has some limitations, I recommended to use OfficeToPdf if your server environment is windows platform

 ## Architecture